jdevfullstack-tutorials/single-display-arduino-project/README.md

 ![board](https://github.com/xdvrx1/single-display-arduino-project/blob/main/res/src1.png?raw=true)

-The Arduino UNO Board is the basic board for beginners doing project in Arduino.
+The Arduino UNO Board is the basic board for beginners doing projects in Arduino.

-As from the previuos project, without a microcontroller, you're only control is through an external switch.
+As from the previous project, without a microcontroller, your only control is through an external switch.
 And you are just limited to that.